Australian Screen

 This ad takes the form of an industrial documentary by showing the process of tea making.

-Efftee Studio Opening in Melbourne: Speech by Frank Forde other historical footage – 1931
+Efftee Studio Opening in Melbourne: Speech by Frank Forde historical – 1931

 This short film from 1931 records the opening of Frank Thring Senior’s Efftee Film Studios and the screening of the first ‘all-Australian talkie program’.
 Forde expresses optimism about the future of Australian film making, with a positive impact on local jobs and the presentation of ‘typical Australian characters’ onscreen.